 Making funeral arrangements can be a daunting task.
-There are so many decisions to be made, often when you are feeling most vulnerable and without the luxury of time.
+There are so many decisions to be made, often when you feel most vulnerable and without the luxury of time.
 Financial concerns can often be a worry to a family today, and this can add even further stress about making funeral arrangements.
-We have put together this guide to arranging a funeral or cremation in Wisconsin to assist families through some of the initial questions they may have.
-This article covers how Wisconsin funeral laws affect a funeral consumer, and aims to provide you with some top tips for saving money on a funeral.
+We have put together this guide to arranging a funeral or cremation in Wisconsin to assist families with some initial questions.
+This article covers how Wisconsin funeral laws affect a funeral consumer and aims to provide you with some top tips for saving money on a funeral.

 Choosing a funeral home in Wisconsin

 One of the first tasks to do, especially if a death has just occurred, is to select a funeral home to handle the funeral services.